 Mother tongue language teacher

 When the language is a problem, or even worse, you have no physical hours in the day for accomplishing your goals, working from your computer might be the only way.
 Taking paid online surveys is easy and convenient.
-Find the time that fits you better and the most comfortable corner of your sofa, and start earning some pocket money or gift cards for your favorite stores.
+Find the time that fits you better and the most comfortable corner of your sofa, and start earning some pocket money or gift cards for your favourite stores.
 Remember subscribing only to reliable survey panels.

 Look after children

-If you like spending some time with funny people, kids are a go.
+If you like spending some time with funny people, kids are ago.
 Depending on your calendar, you can offer weekend shifts or maybe weekly late afternoon shifts.

-Parents might be interested in finding someone with native english because it will add some extra value to the caring job.
+Parents might be interested in finding someone with native English because it will add some extra value to the caring job.

 Living abroad is an explosion of new experiences that will make you gain something priceless: wisdom.
 So do not be afraid of new ventures, and start organizing your odyssey.